 Quite often people are a little surprised about how much a cake can really cost, and I see countless posts online completely missing the point about WHY they cost how much they do.

-There are many bakers I admire, not just because they’re work is amazing, but also because they price realistically.
+There are many bakers I admire, not just because their work is amazing, but also because they price realistically.
 It’s hard to know your worth in this industry, but once you find it – stick to it!
 Don’t be afraid and remember only you can provide the service that you do, nobody else.

 I’ve written about this topic a couple of times before, and I’ll probably write about it again in the future.
 Purely because I really believe it’s important to get it right.
 It’s not only an insult to yourself to undercharge (as tempting as it may be in order to get the client) but it’s also an insult to the industry and makes things even more difficult with regards to realistic expectations.
 I often have people asking me for advice on this, whether on my cake page or when I’m teaching cake decorating.
 The most common questions are: